Standing on the ledge, new day.

 - Don’t let shame drive the plan.
 Shutdown is a state, not your identity.

-- Write one next step where you can’t ignore it (sticky note, whiteboard, phone screen).15
+- Write one next step where you cannot ignore it (sticky note, whiteboard, phone screen).15

 - Complete one small fire (one contained task you can finish).14